-The linear loss rate, or extinction, α , is unknown, but an estimate of it can be quantified with a radiative transfer code such as LEEDR [27].
+The linear loss rate, or extinction, $\alpha$ , is unknown, but an estimate of it can be quantified with a radiative transfer code such as LEEDR [27].
 LEEDR can break down the gaseous molecular effects into scattering and absorption losses for propagation at any wavelength from the UV to the RF based on the latest spectroscopic databases (e.g. HITRAN 2016) coupled to a full or partial (Rayleigh where applicable) Mie scattering calculation.
 LEEDR also provides estimates of extinction losses due to suspended particulates or aerosols such as cigarette smoke through a comprehensive database of complex index of refraction optical properties, where the real part of the index dictates the speed of propagation (as described above), and the imaginary part captures the absorption magnitude.
-Assumed conditions of 22°C and 50% relative humidity with a particulate distribution representing 300 m visibility in a cloud of cigarette smoke (the LEEDR calculation uses optical properties for a nearly equal mixture of soot and water soluble particles) yield a 1070 nm molecular extinction of 3.6×10^{-3} km-1 (2.8×10^{-3} km-1 absorption plus 8×10^{-4} km-1 scattering) and aerosol extinction of 3.4 km-1 (2.8 km-1 scattering plus 0.6 km-1 absorption).
+For assumed conditions of $22^{\circ}$ C and 50% relative humidity with a particulate distribution representing 300 m visibility in a cloud of cigarette smoke (the LEEDR calculation uses optical properties for a near equal mixture of soot and water soluble particles)

+yields a 1070 nm molecular extinction of $3.6 \times 10^{-3}$ km-1 ( $2.8 \times 10^{-3}$ km-1 absorption plus absorption).
 Thus while the real index is dominated by the sheer number of gaseous molecules, the extinction is nearly all due to the relatively high concentration of smoke particulate.